Close

 General welcome

-To help with that, we’d also love to get to know you and to match you with a suitable tutor.
-Please could you prepare a short introduction to yourself by completing this form as soon as possible and by Monday 23rd September.
+Before Welcome Week, we’d also love to get to know you a bit more to help us match you with a suitable personal tutor.
+Please prepare a short introduction to yourself by completing this form as soon as possible by Monday 22 September 2025.
+This information will be shared with your allocated personal tutor.

 Dr Melissa Palmer, Programme Director